A context-adaptive policy framework for robust and reactive robotic manipulation via uncertainty-aware imitation learning: Context-adaptive policy framework

+as the mixing coefficient for the LfD policy.
+Hence, the LfD policy is smoothly activated near the demonstrations, while the goal attractor policy takes over close to the goal.

-The combined output $\hat{\bm{\mu}}$ of all policies, applied to the 2D example, can be seen in \Cref{fig:MoE_comb}.
+The mixing coefficients for each policy as well as the combined MoE output $\hat{\bm{\mu}}$, applied to the 2D example, are displayed in \Cref{fig:MoE} using contour lines.
 Here, each policy acts as an expert in its respective area, while the combined policy unifies the advantages of the individual policies.